‘The 1918 flu is still with us’: The deadliest pandemic ever is still causing problems today

 “All those pandemics that have happened since — 1957, 1968, 2009 — all those pandemics are derivatives of the 1918 flu,” Taubenberger told The Post.
 “The flu viruses that people get this year, or last year, are all still directly related to the 1918 ancestor.”

 Because of this, the 1918 influenza outbreak doesn’t come with a neat bookend.
-Society moved on, but the virus continued on in some form or fashion.
+Society moved on, but the virus continued in some form or fashion.

 “We are living in a pandemic era that began around 1918,” Taubenberger wrote with Fauci and Morens back in 2009 for the New England Journal of Medicine.
 “Ever since 1918, this tenacious virus has drawn on a bag of evolutionary tricks to survive.”

-We continue to turn back to the 1918 outbreak as a point of comparison, said John Greene, a historian of medicine at Johns Hopkins.
+We continue to turn back to the 1918 outbreak as a point of comparison, said Jeremy Greene, a historian of medicine at Johns Hopkins.
 Some of the public health measures a hundred years ago are still put in place today.
 To “flatten the curve,” cities and towns have more or less shut down.
 That said, Greene cautions against drawing the parallels “too closely.”

-There are some similarities to draw between today’s pandemic and the influenza outbreak a hundred years ago.
+There are similarities to draw between today’s pandemic and the influenza outbreak a hundred years ago.
 Both come from winged animals — one from birds and the other from bats.
 Both are respiratory viruses.
 Both led people to wear masks in public.
 Both forced cities and schools to shut down for periods of time.
 And, finally, in both cases, the country’s leaders exacerbated problems by ignoring the early warning signs.

 Despite all that, influenza viruses and coronaviruses are not the same.
 There’s very little someone can draw from influenza to then provide treatment for the infectious disease named covid-19, said Paul Offit, the director of the Vaccine Education Center at Children’s Hospital of Philadelphia.